grab/engineering-blog/_posts/2021-06-30-debugging-high-latency-market-store.md

 ```

-*Note: code not relevant to this article has been replaced with `code`.*
+*Note: Code that is not relevant to this article was replaced with `code`.*

 As seen in the code snippet above, the Async Library initialises the `Consume` method with a background context, which is then passed to all its runners.
 Background contexts are empty and do not track or have links to child contexts that are created from them.